 On the LLB (Senior Status) programme we do this by providing a range of learning experiences which enables our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, life-long learners.
 Examples of the opportunities provided for learning on this course are:

-Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
-A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in project- based work etc.
+E-Learning technologies Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Canvas.
+A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; the use of MS Teams; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in project- based work etc.

-Provide information about topics as a starting point for further self-directed private study/reading.
+Lectures Provide information about topics as a starting point for further self-directed private study/reading.
 Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).

 Personal Tutor Undergraduates are allocated a Personal Tutor during their time in the School.
 Tutors meet with their students on several occasions during the year to support their academic development.

-This is an essential part of life as a Queen’s Law student when important private reading and research, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.
+Self-directed study This is an essential part of life as a Queen’s Law student when important private reading and research, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.

-Significant amounts of teaching are carried out in small groups (typically 10-20 students).
+Seminars/tutorials Significant amounts of teaching are carried out in small groups (typically 10-20 students).
 These provide an opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
 Students should also expect to make presentations and other contributions to these groups.

 Details of assessments associated with this course are outlined below: